Intersection configurations in free and free times free-abelian groups: Multiple intersections in free times free-abelian groups

-Let us now extend the previous setup to finitely many finitely generated subgroups $H_1, \ldots, H_k$ of $\FTA$.
+Let us now extend the previous setup to finitely many arbitrary subgroups $H_1, \ldots, H_k\leqslant \FTA$ instead of two.
 In order to study the subgroup intersection $H_1\cap \cdots \cap H_k$, we first fix a basis for each subgroup, say